Blackhawks vs. Stars: Betting Trends, Odds, Advanced Stats

 Blackhawks Advanced Stats

-- Four of Chicago's last 10 outings have gone over the total.
+- In its past 10 contests, Chicago has hit the over five times.

-- The Blackhawks total over the last 10 games is 0.2 goals greater than the 6 total given for this matchup.
+- The Blackhawks and their opponents have combined to post an average of 6.1 goals over their last 10 contests, 0.4 less than the 6.5 total goals set for this matchup.

-- During their past 10 games, the Blackhawks and their opponents are scoring 0.2 more goals per game than their season-long game scoring average, 6.4 goals.
+- During the past 10 matchups, Blackhawks' games have had an average of 6.6 goals, 0.9 more than their season-long average.

 Watch the NHL on Max with the B/R Sports Add-On